cosmosclassroom/cosmosintheclassroom/src/hphys/8_electromagnetism/electromagnetism_flexbook/fb_8.1_charge-em-fields.md

 - How energy can be transmitted through space without a physical medium
 - Why electric fields can exert forces on charged objects

+-->

 ---

-These problems help students apply the concepts of charge, force, field, potential, and energy in quantitative and visual ways.

-## Summary
+## 7. Summary

 Electric charge is a fundamental property of matter that creates electric fields in the surrounding space.
-These fields exert forces on other charges according to Coulomb's law - a relationship that shows how the force depends on the charges and the distance between them.
+These fields exert forces on other charges according to Coulomb's law—a relationship that shows how the force depends on the charges and the distance between them.

 The electric field concept provides a powerful way to visualize and calculate how charges influence each other across space.
 Perhaps most remarkably, these fields aren't just mathematical tools but physical entities that store energy.
 This stored energy explains numerous natural phenomena and enables many of our most important technologies.